 The provision for income taxes for the three and nine months ended February 27, 2011 was \$1.4 million and \$3.9 million, respectively.
 The effective tax rate for both the three and nine months ended February 27, 2011 was 37 percent compared to 38 percent and 37 percent for the same periods in fiscal year 2010.
 The effective tax rates for the three and nine months ended February 27, 2011 differ from the statutory federal income tax rate of 35 percent as a result of several factors, including state taxes, non-deductible stock-based compensation expense, and tax exempt interest.
 In addition to the above, the Company was able to further reduce the effective tax rate for fiscal year 2011 as a result of being a recipient of a therapeutic drug credit award and the extension of the federal research and development credit.
-The effective tax rates for the three and nine months ended Compensation expense, and tax exempt interest factors.
+The effective tax rates for the three and nine months ended February 27, 2011 differed from the statutory federal income tax rate as a result of the same state taxes, non-deductible stock-based compensation expense, and tax exempt interest factors.